Cross gender behaviour of children - cross dressing

 Sometimes a child will want to dress in the clothes of the other sex for a lot of the time and it will seem to be very important to him or her.
 Here are some of the reasons that this can happen.

 - A parent continually puts down the parent of the same sex as the child.
 Sometimes parents even find fault with their own sex.
 A mother may say that it is no fun being a woman and the father may say the same sort of thing about women.
 This can make a young girl wish she was a boy.
+Sometimes very negative things may be said about an absent father, leading to a boy not wanting to become a man.

 - The child might think that the other sex has better clothes or toys.
 Sometimes girls get all the pretty things.
 Or sometimes boys may get the most exciting toys.